Why you can’t stop nitpicking your partner

 Your irritation and frustration isn’t REALLY about the silly little thing.
 It’s about you.

 The charge that you’re feeling every time you’re bothered by your partner is your body trying to send you a deeper message.
 It’s your body saying, “Hey, we’re getting triggered here.
-There’s something in us that needs to be healed.”
+There’s something in here that needs to be healed.”

 Listen to your body.
 These messages give you an opening and opportunity to heal the trauma that’s pushing away your loving partner.